stuartleeks/stuartleeks.com/content/about/projects.md

 Code at <https://github.com/stuartleeks/posh-humpcompletion>

+### pi-bell - a Raspberry Pi powered networked doorbell

+The [pi-bell](https://github.com/stuartleeks/pi-bell) is a networked doorbell project written in Go for the Raspberry Pi.
+It allows multiple chimes to be connected over the network to a bellpush.

 ### Kips-operator - an exploration of Kubernetes operators and Azure Relay Bridge

 This project was an opportunity to explore building Kubernetes operators with Kubebuilder.
 It takes the [Azure Relay Bridge](https://github.com/clemensv/azure-relay-bridge) that [Clemens Vasters](https://twitter.com/clemensv) created and integrates it with an operator to provide a way to redirect services running in your Kubernetes cluster to applications running on your local machine.